dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - **Audience profile**: Examine the demographics and usage patterns of the users who converted during this spike.
 Did they represent a specific region, segment, or behavioral profile?
 Investigate how actively they engaged with the product’s core features to determine alignment with key value propositions.

 - **Were there any technical issues?** Investigate whether any technical issues, such as bugs, billing errors, or outages.
-They may have affected the ability of users to complete paid sign-ups—potentially leading to an increase in trial conversions as a fallback.
+They may have affected the ability of users to complete paid sign-ups, perhaps leading to an increase in trial conversions as a fallback.

 - **User reviews and feedback**: Cross-reference our findings with with user reviews, support tickets, or app store feedback from the same period.
 This can provide additional context or highlight any recurring problems.